DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/4-results/ce.typ

       column-gutter: 0mm,
       row-gutter: 0mm,
       {deeplab_ce_e10_test1}, {unet_ce_e10_test1}, {vit_ce_e10_test1}, {swin_ce_e10_test1},
-      {deeplab_ce_e10_test2}, {unet_ce_e10_test2}, {vit_ce_e10_test2}, {swin_ce_e10_test2},
+      [#deeplab_ce_e10_test2 #place(center + horizon, dy: -8mm, dx: 1.6mm, ellipse(height: 1.5cm, width: 7mm, stroke: 1pt + blue))], {unet_ce_e10_test2}, {vit_ce_e10_test2}, {swin_ce_e10_test2},
       [#subfigure("(a)") DeepLabV3+], [#subfigure("(b)") U-Net], [#subfigure("(c)") ViT], [#subfigure("(d)") Swin],
     ),
     caption: [Results after the #nth(10) epoch.
 The convolution-based models are showing promising results and an understanding of the road structure, while the transformer-based models are struggling to create clear bound of their predictions.]
   )
 )
 The models achieve varying performance after just 10 epochs of training.
 DeepLab shows strong performance, with it clearly identifying the main structures in the images; it seems to already understand the rules of the road implied by the training data, in that it guides towards staying in the right-hand lane after performing a turn, using the correct turning lane in the top figure, and generally following the path encapsulated by the road markings.
-It does, however, struggle to mark the exact boundaries of the road, particularly the straight ahead path.
+It does, however, struggle to mark the exact boundaries of the road, particularly the straight ahead path #ball(blue).
 Furthermore, it seems to understand the purpose of the layered #ball(color.rgb("#fcfea4")) class, in that the right lane, the one shared by going straight ahead and right, is coloured as such, while the left turning pixels are their own colour as it parts ways.
 U-Net is also showing promising signs of learning the structure of the road, but contains way more gaps and blotches compared it convolutional counterpart.
 The transformer-based models are not performing well at this stage.
 Both appear to be grasping the general structure of the road and assigning the correct labels to the road, but the labels are very incomplete and severely lack structure.

 #subfigure("Figure 29-30") shows a fairly big leap in training epochs.
 At this stage, the models have seen the training data for 100 and 300 epochs.
 The models have evolved both in terms of strengths and weaknesses.
 At 100 epochs, DeepLab is still the strongest model, but it has become severely uncertain of how to label a path to the end of the road.
 Its understanding of the structure of the intersection itself is fairly sharp, still showing clear signs of understanding the rules of the road.
 U-Net has improved close to the level of DeepLab, but still lacks the same level of detail.
 It is, however, much more certain about the path to the end of the road, as all images shows it identifying the pixels leading out of the satellite image.
 The transformer-based models, however, have hardly improved.
 ViT appears to be able to create a straight path through the test intersection, but struggles with identifying the road boundaries and creating connected components.
 Swin suffers from the same downfalls.